MorrisSimons/SCH_K3H-Health-studio/app/src/components/README.md

 #### A page that displays the privacy policy.

 ## Terms.js
-#### A page that displays the terms of use.
+#### A page that displays the terms of service.
 Currently showing a dummy page.

+## Login.js
+#### A page that allows the user to login.
+The user can login with google to then be directed to correct page.

 ## App.js
-#### The main page of the web app.
+#### The main file of the web app.
 Contains the routing for the web app.
-And the path to views.js, which is the main page of the web app.
+And the path to views.js, which cointains the routing for every page of the web app.

-## views.js
+## views.jsx
-#### A page that allows the user to view the views.
-Contains the routing for every page of the web app.
-Here you can change if you want to see the webapp in admin, coach or participant mode.
+#### Contains the routing for every page of the web app.
+Here you can change as a developer if you want to see the webapp in admin, coach or participant mode.

 ## App.test.js

 ## reportWebVitals.js
-#### A page that allows the user to view the web vitals.

 ## setupTests.js
 #### A page that allows the user to setup the tests.

-## Login.js

-## server.js

-## server.test.js